top of page

 To avoid the allure of fast food, make a meal at home to bring with you to work.
 You may also prepare enough meals to have leftovers for dinner.
 By bringing your own food, you can control what goes into it.
 No more rushing around during your lunch hour to find something healthy to eat!

 Not a cook?
 Healthy meal kits are always a great option.
 Personally, I love Daily Harvest.
-Their meals are delicious and the perfect way to chose self-care during your lunch hour!
+Their meals are delicious and the perfect way to choose self-care during your lunch hour!

 7. Organize Your Space